yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ➜  Domaininfo git:(main) ✗
 ```

-The `Domaininfo.o` file is a COFF object file or can also be called a BOF.
+The `Domaininfo.o` file is a *COFF* object file or can also be called a *BOF* for short.
 This is a compiled binary filled with instructions and Windows API's meant to execute certain actions on a system.
 Remember we spoke about how it's more beneficial to use the `userenum` module instead of using `shell net users`?

-Well, here's why! `shell` will spawn additional processes leading to potential detection.
-However, running BOF's will not!
-These run directly in memory and don't make as much noise on a system.
-In the case of the `Domaininfo` module, we have a BOF which is the `Domaininfo.o` binary.
+Well, here's why! `shell` will spawn additional processes (*cmd.exe*) leading to potential detection.
+However, running *BOF's* will not!
+These are run directly in memory and don't make as much noise on a system.
+In the case of the `Domaininfo` module, the actual *BOF* is concentrated inside of the `Domaininfo.o` binary.

 ```
 ➜  Domaininfo git:(main) ✗ file Domaininfo.o